Capital.com vs XM Group 2025

 Dive deeper: Best MetaTrader 4 Brokers, Best MetaTrader 5 Brokers.

-Capital.com and XM Group both deliver capable mobile trading apps for iPhone and Android.
-Each app supports price alerts and real-time watchlists, includes 30 technical studies, and lets you draw trendlines for quick chart analysis—giving traders on either platform the core tools needed to follow markets on the go.
+Capital.com and XM Group both offer mobile trading apps for iPhone and Android.
+Each app supports price alerts, includes 30 technical studies for charting, and lets you draw trendlines—useful whether you trade stocks or forex.

 |